real-silentsin/CH32V003A4M6_MegaPack_Library/README.md

 • plays sound from protocol files, RAM buffers, and a contiguous area
 • it's best to use the "contiguous area" for playing long sounds

+• UART X protocol with CRC and file system (by fileID)
-• standard for hardware SPI
+• standard for software SPI
 • no support for hardware SPI (no in chip)
 • all settings in <app_config.h>
 • dynamic control menus